 Figuring out the bolt and wood insert nuts was the most challenging part of this project but we got it done and are super happy with the results!

-Turning a coffee table into a desk can be a creative and practical way to repurpose furniture into something you’ll actually use.
+Turning a coffee table into a desk can be a creative and practical way to repurpose furniture into something you’ll use.